BmpCorp/music-library-backend/README.md

 Using LLM to provide mock data is for presentation purposes.
 In real project, it would be more reliable to use pre-generated seed data.
+Same for ELK stack, that is surely overkill for such a project.

 For simplicity, this project has no development or feature branches.